wCOBRAZw/Better-Discord-THEMES/README.md

 Themes:

-Atlantida, a deep sea like theme, made by wCOBRAZw and tested by Gravity.
+Atlantida, a deep sea like theme.

-Akira, a pokemon related theme, made by wCOBRAZw and tested by Gravity.
+Akira, a pokemon related theme.

-Henta1, a hentai related theme, made by wCOBRAZw and tested by Gravity.
+Henta1, a hentai related theme.

-Among us, an Among us theme, made by wCOBRAZw and tested by Gravity.
+Among us, an Among us theme.

-FutureC, a futuristic city theme, made by wCOBRAZw.
+FutureC, a futuristic city theme.

-NS, a Naruto anime theme, made by wCOBRAZw.
+NS, a Naruto anime theme.

-T-WAR, a tank war theme, made by wCOBRAZw.
+T-WAR, a tank war theme.

 It was a joke, a joker theme.

+Infernum, a hell theme.